firstred/postnl-api-php/docs/quickstart.rst

     ``bool`` - `required`

     Indicate whether you'd like to connect to the sandbox environment.
 When `false` the library uses the live endpoints.

-mode
-    ``int`` - `optional, defaults to REST`

-    This library provides three ways to connect to the API:

-    - 1: REST mode
-    - 2: SOAP mode
-    - 5: Legacy mode -- This is the previous SOAP API, which at the moment of writing is still in operation.

 Building Requests
 =================